AAO Processing Times

 AAO appellate review: The AAO strives to complete its appellate review within 180 days from the time it receives a complete case record after the initial field review.
 Some cases may take longer than 180 days due to factors beyond the AAO’s control.
 For example, additional documentation may be needed to complete the record, or the case may be more complex and require additional review.

 The following chart shows the percentage of cases the AAO completed within 180 days, by case category, during the most recent quarter of the fiscal year.
 These data include all AAO dispositions for the listed form types.
 If a case category is not listed, the AAO issued no appeal decisions for that category in the most recent quarter.

-Timeliness of Fiscal Year 2019 First Quarter Completions (October - December 2018)
+Timeliness of Fiscal Year 2019 Fourth Quarter Completions (July - September 2019)

 |Form Type||Case Type||Completed 0-180 Days||Quarterly Completions|

 |I-129E2||CNMI Treaty Investor||100%||4|

 |I-129H3||Nonimmigrant Trainee or Special Education Exchange||100%||1|

 |I-129O||Nonimmigrant Extraordinary Ability Worker||33.33%||1|